arkarmoeandrew/ICT105-Quartet-MVP/docs/selected-opportunity.md

 ## Problem Statement

-University students frequently need short-term access to specialized tools, textbooks, equipment, or peer assistance, but finding available resources on campus is often difficult, time-consuming, and unorganized.
+University students frequently need temporary access to academic equipment or skilled classmates for coursework and projects, but finding reliable resources on campus is often difficult, time-consuming, and unorganized.

 ### What problem does the user experience?

-Students often spend significant time searching through Facebook groups, Discord servers, and personal networks to find items or assistance.
-Information is scattered, requests are easily missed, and there is no centralized platform for resource sharing.
+Students often spend significant time searching through Facebook groups, Discord servers, and personal networks to find equipment or student services.
+Information is scattered, requests are easily missed, and there is no centralized campus marketplace for equipment and student services.

 ## Current Alternative

-Students currently rely on Facebook groups, Discord servers, friends, and personal networks to request items or assistance.
+Students currently rely on Facebook groups, Discord servers, LINE groups, friends, and personal networks to borrow equipment or find skilled classmates.

 ### How do users currently solve or manage this problem?